kyle-n/kyle-n.github.io/_posts/2023-04-24-wwdc-23-wishlist-free-local-chatgpt.md

 This would be good for a couple reasons.

 First, it would be incredibly useful for us third-party developers.
 I am currently writing a [web extension for autofilling email login codes](https://www.nazariosoftware.com/2023/04/14/log-in-seamlessly-with-autofill-email-codes.html).
 The app has an algorithm that finds login codes in the text of an email.
 It works pretty well, but you know what's even better?
 ChatGPT.
-ChatGPT finds the code every single time.
+ChatGPT finds the code every single time.[^1]

+[^1]: I also tried machine learning, but it is not something I have a lot of expertise with.
+[Tensorflow.js](https://www.tensorflow.org/js) with the [Q&A model](https://github.com/tensorflow/tfjs-models/tree/master/qna) was slow and had a terrible accuracy rate.

 Unfortunately, ChatGPT is not feasible in my app.
 Using their API would be an ongoing cost, which would require an ongoing subscription.
 Additionally, I don’t want to send users’ emails to OpenAI.